chrisvanmeer/at-hashi-demo/README.md

 ansible-playbook 99_destroy-environment.yml
 ```

-And then destroy the EC2 instances and remove the keygen and the inventory file.
+And then destroy the Docker containers and remove the keygen and the inventory file.

 ```bash
 cd terraform